will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ```

-The new section for step 3 tells Koha that, if we are on "circulation-home.pl" to go ahead and get the library data from the API.
+The new section for step 3 tells Koha that, if we are on "circulation-home.pl" to go ahead and get the "libraries" data from the API.

+The API includes two methods for getting library data. "getLibrary" requires a branchcode and gets the data for 1 single library.  "listLibraries" gets the data from all of the libraries in Koha at once.
+We want the second method.

 #### Step 4